toonsevrin/Eos-MPC/README.md

 ## Motivation
-Let's say I want to sent someone a private message over the blockchain, but he should only be able to read it after some conditions are met.
+Let's say I want to sent someone a private message over the blockchain, and ensure it too be delivered, even if I die, but the receiver should only be able to read it after some conditions are met.
 Is there a way to do this in a decentralised manner?

 ## Proposal
 Suppose Bob wants to send a secret to Alice, which she can only see after a timestamp has passed.